Here are my 3 key tips for those of you who want to write.

 - Read a lot

 I’ve always read a lot.
 There were few books in our house while I was growing up yet somehow I became an avid reader as soon as I could read.
-I still recall being given my first “reader” to take home when just a tiny tot at school and told to read page 1 by the following week.
-I read the whole book in 2 days and then wanted to exchange it for another one.
+I still recall being given my first “reader” to take home from school and told to read page one by the following week.
+I read the whole book in two days and then wanted to exchange it for another one.

-People in my writing classes have often thanked me for giving them permission to read at home and for giving them the gift of re-connecting with novels.
-Reading for sheer pleasure appears to be a a luxury for many.
+People in my writing classes often thanked me for ‘giving them permission’ to read at home and for giving them the gift of re-connecting with novels because reading for sheer pleasure often felt like a luxury.

-I certainly read a lot of novels.
-I also read marketing books, self-help books, magazines and newspapers.
+As for me, I certainly do read a lot of novels.
+I also read business books, all manner of other non-fiction books, magazines and newspapers.
 I absorb how training materials are written.
 I read offline, online and also listen – to the radio, the news, and the way a film dialogue unfolds.
 But mainly I like the physical, printed format and holding a book in my hand.
-Libraries are places of wonder.
+Libraries and book shops are places of wonder.

 Absorb the sounds, feel the rhythm.
 Visualise the picture that the words paint for you.

 And if you aspire to a certain style, then read material in that style.
-So, if you want to make people smile maybe read Clive James, Michael Palin or Guy Browning.
+So, if you want to write with humour perhaps read Clive James, Michael Palin or Guy Browning.

 Take time out to read, to lose yourself in some inspiring prose or poetry, a page-turning tale or two.